KlipperScreen/KlipperScreen/docs/Installation.md

 ## Macros

-You may need some macros for the printer to function as you expected, [read more in the macros page](macros.md)
+You may need additional macros for the printer to function as expected.
+For more information, [read the macros page](macros.md).